destrutoyt/destrutoyt/README.md

 An Angular-based app that fetches real-time country data from the World Bank API.
 Explore stats like population by clicking on any country.

 ### 🐾 [Paradigm Pet Professionals](https://destrutoyt.github.io/front-end-project/)
-Multi-page responsive site that educates pet owners about caring for dogs, cats, and exotic animals.
+A multi-page, responsive site that educates pet owners on caring for dogs, cats, and exotic animals.
 Built with semantic HTML5 and modern CSS practices.

 ### 🌦️ [Weather App (Development Ended)](https://github.com/destrutoyt/python_weather_app)
 An interactive weather app showing real-time data (temperature, wind, etc.) from specific locations.
 Displays dynamic conditions using a public API.
-> This repository showcases my Python skills, but it's not maintained anymore as I am shifting my focus towards other areas of Software Engineering.
+This repository showcases my Python skills, but it's no longer maintained as I am shifting my focus to other areas of Software Engineering.
 However, the app remains fully functional and available for use or reference.

 ## 📫 How to Reach Me

 🔗 [LinkedIn Profile](https://www.linkedin.com/in/miguelgarcesl/)
 Let’s talk code, projects, and future opportunities!

 ## ⚡ Interesting Facts